-In this Section I show how expected search costs, expected returns to effort, and beliefs about outside options relate to search behavior at the extensive margin.
+In this Section, I show how expected search costs, expected returns to effort, and beliefs about outside options relate to search behavior at the extensive margin.
 I start by discussing how I connect the model to the survey data and construct measures for the five factors featured in the optimality condition for search effort at the extensive margin.
 I then test the predictions of the model by regressing expectations about costs and returns and beliefs about outside options on the propensity to search in the future.
 I further zoom in on search costs and discuss which measures of costs are more predictive of search intentions.
 Finally, I show how these correlations vary by demographic group.

 Connecting the model and the survey data I start from the equation for optimal search effort at the extensive margin (8) and map its components into variables measured in the survey.
-Table 5 summarizes the key factors in this optimality condition and the corresponding variables constructed using the data from the survey.
+Table 6 summarizes the key factors in this optimality condition and the corresponding variables constructed using the data from the survey.
 I proxy search effort, s, with the number of job applications.
-I measure the expected return to effort-or expected arrival rate of offers per unit of effort- λ using the expected "success rate" of applications, which I compute as the number of expected offers divided by the number of applications.
-I map the cost shifter k in the average time and monetary costs per effort (application), that I compute as total hours or total dollars spent on the job search divided by the number of applications.
-As an equivalent of the fixed marginal cost ζ I take the expected level of stress associated with the job search.
+I measure the expected return to effort-or expected

+Symbol Description Survey equivalent s Search effort Number of job applications k Cost shifter Total number of hours and dollars spent searching/ number of applications ζ Fixed marginal cost Level of stress associated with the job search $ ilde{\lambda}$ Expected arrival rate of offers Expected application success rate $E[\Delta W(w)]$ Expected gain from changing job Expected $\Delta W$ at new job $\overline{z}$ Reservation wage Reservation wage arrival rate of offers per unit of effort- $\lambda$ , using the expected "success rate" of applications, which I compute as the number of expected offers divided by the number of applications.
+I map the cost shifter k into the average time and monetary costs per effort (application), that I compute as total hours or total dollars spent on the job search divided by the number of applications.
+I take the expected level of stress associated with the job search as a measure of the fixed marginal cost $\zeta$ .
 I proxy $E[\Delta W]$ with the expected wage gain from changing job measured in the survey.
-If W(w) was just equal to w and relocation costs m were equal to 0, the expected wage change measured in the survey would correspond exactly to $E[\Delta W]$.

-When relocation costs are non-zero, the survey measure is likely an upper bound for $E[\Delta W]$.
-Indeed although respondents should consider that they are only going to accept offers above a certain reservation wage, which should account for m, they are asked about the simple wage gain, gross of the relocation cost.
-Note that since $E[\Delta W]$ already depends on beliefs about the wage distribution (median wage and rank in the wage distribution), I do not need to account for these separately.
-Finally, I measure directly the reservation wage \bar{z} in the survey.15
+If W(w) was just equal to w and there was no relocation costs, m, the expected wage change measured in the survey would correspond exactly to $E[\Delta W]$ .
+When relocation costs are non-zero, the expected wage gain measured in the survey is an upper bound for $E[\Delta W]$ .
+Indeed, in the survey, respondents are simply asked about their wage gain, without taking into account the relocation cost.
+Finally, I measure directly the reservation wage $\bar{z}$ in the survey.